The following information applies to car travel in the UK. To find out more about driving and travelling by car abroad, visit gov.uk/driving-abroad.

 Under this scheme, people who receive the higher rate of the mobility component of Disability Living Allowance, the enhanced rate of the mobility component of Personal Independence Payment, or the War Pensioners’ Mobility Supplement can get help to buy or hire a car, scooter or powered wheelchair.
 Contact the Motability Scheme to apply.

 You may be entitled to a free tax disc if you’re disabled.
 This is available to people who receive the higher rate of the mobility component of Disability Living Allowance, the enhanced rate of the mobility component of Personal Independence Payment, the War Pensioners Mobility Supplement or Armed Forces Independence Payment.

 If you receive the standard rate of the mobility component of Personal Independence Payment, you may qualify for a 50% discount on the cost of your tax disc.

-Find out what you will need to tax your vehicle in England and Northern Ireland.
+Find out what you will need to tax your vehicle in England, Scotland and Wales or Northern Ireland.

 You can also get renewal forms from your local Post Office ®.